coke/raku-uni/README.md

     $ uni -s •
     • - U+002022 - BULLET [Po]

+## -v (Verbose, Single Character)

+Identical to the `-s` variant, except that additional informationa about the codepoint is also displayed

+    $ uni -v 🚮
+    🚮 - U+01F6AE - PUT LITTER IN ITS PLACE SYMBOL [So]
+        Unicode Script:   Common
+        Unicode Block:    Transport and Map Symbols
+        Added in Unicode: 6.0
+        White Space:      False
+        Width:            W

 ## -n (Name Search)

 The text following -n is used to search (case insensitively) through all the codepoints.
 Parameters that start and end with ```/``` are considered regular expressions.